-The FDA launched an investigation into potential links between canine heart disease and diet — specifically grain-free diets.
-We’ve compiled the information you need to know to understand this recent development.
+The FDA is investigating potential links between canine heart disease and diet — specifically grain-free dog food diets.
+We’ve compiled the information you need to know to understand this ongoing investigation.

-It is easy to jump to conclusions anytime we see an FDA headline about pet food.
-After all, our dog’s health is important to us, and we know that diet can make a big difference in a dog’s wellbeing.
-We reached out to Dr. Jerry Klein, the Chief Veterinary Officer of the AKC, to hear his thoughts on the investigation.
+It is easy to panic anytime we see an FDA headline about pet food.
+After all, keeping our dogs healthy is essential to us, and we know that diet can make a big difference in a dog’s well-being.
+We reached out to Dr. Jerry Klein, the Chief Veterinary Officer of the AKC, to hear his thoughts on the ongoing FDA investigation.